villaclara/GooseRunner/README.md

 All visuals were hand-drawn, giving the game a unique and polished design.

 ## Where to play
-- Android build (.apk) available to download on itch.io
+- Android build (.apk) as well as windows zip archive is available to download on [itch.io](https://villaclara.itch.io/gooserunner).
 - WebGl version to play in any browser is available at [Github Pages](https://villaclara.github.io/gooserunner-webgl) (webgl project repo can be found [here](https://github.com/villaclara/gooserunner-webgl)).